 The Teledyne Analytical Instruments Model 3010MA Paramagnetic Oxygen Purity Analyzer is a versatile microprocessor-based instrument for analyzing the purity of an oxygen bearing gas stream.
 It is a "split architecture" instrument designed for indoor use in non-hazardous areas.
-The Control Unit contains the operator interface, electronics and display.
-The Analysis Unit is a separate insulated and temperature controlled enclosure which contains the oven, sensor, sample system and flowmeter.
+The Control Unit (left section) contains the operator interface, electronics and display.
+The Analysis Unit (right section) is a separate insulated and temperature controlled enclosure which contains the oven, oxygen and pressure sensors, preamplifier PCB, sample system, and flowmeter.
+The analyzer has three user settable ranges that encompass the complete range of 0-100% oxygen.
+The ranges can be set to any convenient level between 0 and 100% in one percent increments.